-If you have a stuck browser and/or malware
+If you suspect you have malware or a stuck browser homepage:

 Lots of pop-ups, stuck on a website or suspect you may have malware?